Graham Cripsey: Snooker career

 Cripsey was the first player to be coached by Derek Hill - known as Big Del.
 Hill discovered Ronnie O'Sullivan in the early 1990s and coached many top players, such as Graeme Dott.

-Cripsey began at the professional tournaments in the 1982–83 season and reached the 1983 World Snooker Championship following a win over Dennis Hughes.
+Cripsey began at the professional tournaments in the 1982–83 season and reached the final qualifying round of the 1983 World Snooker Championship following a win over Dennis Hughes.
 In 1984-85 he reached the second round at the International Open and the UK Championship.
 He was then ranked 89th in the world rankings.
 In the 1985–86 season he twice reached the last 32, in the Classic and in the UK Championship, beating Cliff Wilson and John Spencer, two players from the top 24 in the world rankings.
 In 1987, Bill Werbeniuk was defeated at the British Open in the last 32.
 By this point his ranking had risen to 48.
 In 1987-88 the Englishman achieved his biggest ranking success: He reached another round of 32 at the British Open.
 Although maintaining a 46th ranking, victories over Barry West and Eugene Hughes showed that he could compete with top players.
-1988-89 started badly but at The Classic he stood out again, beating Steve Longworth, put him again in the last 32.
+1988-89 started badly but at The Classic he defeated Steve Longworth, to reach the last 32.

 Cripsey was no longer in the top 64 world rankings by 1990.
-In a tournament with a special format, the snooker shoot-out in which a single frame was played he achieved his best professional result.
-He reached the quarter-finals and lost 62:66 against Alan McManus.
+In a tournament with a special format, the snooker shoot-out in which a single frame was played, he reached the quarter-finals and lost by 62 points to 66 against Alan McManus.
 He also slipped out of the top 100.
 In 1991 the professional tour was opened for everyone.
 Although he was able to remain professional, he had to play preliminary rounds, before the last 128.
-Overall he won only 4 games that year.
-At the Asian Open he played against Sean Storey.
-Although his opponent conceded 13 consecutive, Cripsey lost the frame 92–93.
-With 185 points scored in a frame, they set a new record.
+Overall he won only four games that year.
+In a match against Sean Storey at the Asian Open, one frame ended with the score 93-92 to Storey, the score boosted by foul points from Storey making a record 13 consecutive es.
+The 185 points was a new record for combine points in a snooker frame, a record which stood until 2012 (when Peter Lines beat Dominic Dale 108-84 for 192 ponts total).
 Cripsey lost the match 1–5.

 The following year, Cripsey managed only one victory in a minor-ranking tournament, and fell from the top 128.
 In 1993/94 he had to play more pre-qualifying rounds.
 He did not reach the last 128.
 The following year he played only two tournaments and in 1995-96 only the pre-qualification of the World Snooker Championship.
 After that, he gave up the professional tournaments at age 41.